hmito/esj73web/venue_en.md

 #### 1. Karasuma Subway Line + City Bus

-The Karasuma Subway Line runs north-south from Kyoto Station and also provides direct access to the Kyoto International Conference Center.
-For Kyoto Univ.
-Yoshida South Campus:
+The area along the Karasuma Subway Line, which runs north-south from Kyoto Station, offers convenient access to both venues and is highly recommended.
+The most convenient route is to take the Karasuma Subway Line to Imadegawa Station and transfer to a city bus.

 - Take the Karasuma Subway Line and get off at "Imadegawa Station."
     - From Kyoto Station or the Shijo area, take the train bound for "Kokusaikaikan."